atom/atom/README.md

 1. Install dependencies (on Ubuntu): `sudo apt install git gconf2 gconf-service libgtk2.0-0 libudev1 libgcrypt20 libnotify4 libxtst6 libnss3 python gvfs-bin xdg-utils libcap2`
 2. Download `atom-amd64.tar.gz` from the [Atom releases page](https://github.com/atom/atom/releases/latest).
 3. Run `tar xf atom-amd64.tar.gz` in the directory where you want to extract the Atom folder.
-4. Launch Atom using the installed `atom` command from the newly extracted directory.
+4. Launch Atom using the installed `atom` command from the newly extracted directory in linux terminal.

 The Linux version does not currently automatically update so you will need to repeat these steps to upgrade to future releases.